 - double bay swing set with baby seats and toddlers seats

-- Bespoke nature play timber balance beams and sandstone stepping stones
+- nature play timber balance beams and sandstone stepping stones

 - 3 way spring rocker

-Address: Heritage Park Drive, Castle Hill (note: make sure you input this address when using Google Maps as the park has many entrances.
-This is the entrance to the carpark and is closest to the playground.
+Address: Heritage Park Drive, Castle Hill (note: make sure you input this address when using Google Maps as the park has numerous entrances.
+This is the entrance where the carpark is and is closest to the playground.